JohnStephens1/ShutDownEr/README.md

 Simply download `ShutDownEr.exe` from the _Releases_ section, and you're good to go!
 No installation required, not even Python.

-The first time running the `.exe` file you might get a warning saying that the app isn't recognized, but after clicking 'More Info' and 'Run anyway' the warning shouldn't pop up anymore.
+The first time running the `.exe` file you might get a warning saying that the app isn't recognized since I haven't bought a license, but after clicking 'More Info' and 'Run anyway' the warning shouldn't pop up anymore.

-The only way to get rid of the warning would require me to buy a yearly subscription costing hundreds of euros, and since this is free, open-source software, that isn't in the cards for now.

 Alternatively, if you prefer using Python to run the program instead, clone the repository and simply run main.py, no additional packages required.